 As B2B marketers we use social media to generate awareness of our products and services, we engage in conversations and build our community.
 In a complex B2B buyer journey, building relationships is a vital activity, so social media is a natural fit.
-There are some common mistakes B2B organisations make in social media marketing.
+There are some common mistakes organisations make with B2B social media marketing.
 Knowing what they are will help you avoid repeating them.

 If you’re a business or marketing team with limited resources then attempting to cover every social channel isn’t going to work.
 Each social network requires a different approach and a tailored message; this puts a heavy burden on your content production.
 Social media isn’t just a broadcast channel, so you also need to be able to respond to messages and engage in conversations.
 Doing this well on multiple channels is a challenge for even the largest social media teams.